vuejs/docs/src/api/composition-api.md

 ### `watch`

-The `watch` API is the exact equivalent of the Options API [`this.$watch`](./instance-methods.html#watch) (and the corresponding `watch` option). `watch` requires watching a specific data source, and applies side effects in a separate callback function.
+The `watch` API is the exact equivalent of the Options API [`this.$watch`](./instance-methods.html#watch) (and the corresponding `watch` option). `watch` requires watching a specific data source and applies side effects in a separate callback function.
 It also is lazy by default - i.e. the callback is only called when the watched source has changed.

 - Compared to `watchEffect`, `watch` allows us to: